vaibhav18matere/books/daily stoic/5-may.md

 - “Where is Good?
 In our reasoned choices.
 Where is Evil?
 In our reasoned choices.
 - Where is that which is neither Good nor Evil?
 In the things outside of our own reasoned choice.”
 - Ignore everything else.
 Focus only on your choices ; have clarity and confidence.

+## 9th May - CARPE DIEM

+- When someone asks you what you did yesterday, do you really want the answer to be “nothing”?

+## 10th May - DON’T BE INSPIRED, BE INSPIRATIONAL

+## 11th May - GUILT IS WORSE THAN JAIL

+## 12th May - KINDNESS IS ALWAYS THE RIGHT RESPONSE

+- Most rudeness, meanness, and cruelty are a mask for deep-seated weakness.

+## 13th May - FUELING THE HABIT BONFIRE

+- Think about your activities of the last week as well as what you have planned for today and the week that follows.

+- The person you’d like to be, or the person you see yourself as - how closely do  your actions actually correspond to him or her?

+- Which fire are you fueling?
+Which person are you becoming?